Official websites use .gov

 • Samar Rahhal, MD, Assistant Research Physician, Office of the Clinical Director, NICHD

-• Harinder Raipuria, DNP, FNP-C, Nurse Practitioner, Pediatric Endocrinology Consult Service, OCD, NICHD
+• Harinder Raipuria, DNP, FNP-C, Nurse Practitioner, Pediatric Endocrinology Consult Service, Office of the Clinical Director, NICHD

-• Devora Stein, FNP-BC, MSN, Nurse Practitioner, Pediatric Endocrinology Consult Service, OCD, NICHD
+• Devora Stein, FNP-BC, MSN, Nurse Practitioner, Pediatric Endocrinology Consult Service, Office of the Clinical Director, NICHD

 The Fellowship in Pediatric Endocrinology is a three-year program, accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-Applicants must have completed a residency in Pediatrics or Medicine/Pediatrics and, if trained in the US, be eligible for the American Board of Pediatrics certification examination (exceptions can be made on an individual basis, according to ACGME rules, to allow fellows without pediatric residency training in the US to join this program).
+Applicants generally have completed a residency in Pediatrics or Medicine/Pediatrics and, if trained in the US, are eligible for the American Board of Pediatrics certification examination.
+However, exceptions can be made on an individual basis, according to ACGME rules, to allow fellows without pediatric residency training in the US to join this program.
 The fellowship is open for new trainees.
 It is also possible for research-oriented fellows at other institutions who are selected to participate in the Pediatric Scientist Development Program to complete their training in the program.
 Training takes place predominantly at the National Institutes of Health Clinical Center, which is the largest clinical research hospital in the world, on the NIH Bethesda research campus, which is the world's largest biomedical research facility.
 Additional clinical training takes place at Children's National Hospital in Washington, DC, and at Walter Reed National Military Medical Center in Bethesda, MD.
 The fellowship is designed to provide clinical and research exposure that fosters the development of academic pediatric endocrinologists with experience in clinical, translational, and/or basic research.

 The URL https://www.nichd.nih.gov/about/org/dir/osd/tp/peitp provides more detailed information about the program.